DhruvChavda/robotics-labs-2k21/Lab6.md

 ![lab62](./lab62.png)

-> The bluish area in the above figure indicates the spacious area and so the space is available`.
-The greenish-pink highlighted area shows that there is an obstacle.
+> The bluish area in the above figure indicates the spacious area and so the space is available.
+The bluish-pink highlighted area shows that there is an obstacle.

 ![lab63](./lab63.png)

 > We can see that `rviz` and `gazebo` works in sync with other.

-Gazebo _(left)_ acts as a real world reference where as rivz _(right)_ is for the sensory space vision.
+Gazebo _(right)_ acts as a real world reference where as rivz _(left)_ is for the sensory space vision.